nomeata/haskell-via-sokoban/03-polymorphism.md

 main = drawingOf (firstBox someBoxCoords)
 ```
 Now, what if we want to draw all boxes in the list?
 We would also start by
-pattern-matchin on the list, handle the empty case, and handle one entry, and
+pattern-matching on the list, handle the empty case, and handle one entry, and
 then recurse on the remaining list ([open on CodeWorld](EDIT(code/03-first-list.hs))):
 ```haskell
 pictureOfBoxes :: List Coord -> Picture